Rheology of Wormlike Micellar Gels Formed By Long-Chained Zwitterionic Surfactants: Introduction

 \section{Introduction}

 The amphiphilic nature of surfactant molecules leads to unfavourable contact between its hydrophopic tail section and the solvent, resulting in a wide variety of spontaneous self assembled structures.
 The morphology of these assemblies is dictated by energetic and entropic considerations and is a complex interplay of geometry and physiochemical interactions which can be controlled by a gamut of parameters like temperature, surfactant concentration, solvent pH and added molecules (salts, co-surfactants etc).
-Increasing surfactant concentration favours the formation of linear structures resembling worm-like chains which can entangle to form a dynamic network.
-Aqueous solutions of entangled worm-like micelles (WLM) are the system of investigation for this paper.
+Increasing surfactant concentration favours the formation of linear worm-like chains which can entangle to form a dynamic network of wormlike micelles (WLM).
+Further increasing surfactant concentration can lead to the formation of a network of branched micelles.
+For this paper, our system of investigation comprises of aqueous solutions of entangled WLM's.